SimonBaars/Medium-Writings/2023-03-17_Software-Engineers-are-biased--and-it-s-ruining-our-software-b5bd61fbbfd2.md

 ![](img/1__PVnwgcbBi1BLuU5flPDHyQ.jpeg)

 There are an awful lot of software libraries and developer tools out there.
-So much that a single developer will never see it all.
+So many that a single developer will never see it all.
 So we go with what we know.
 But often, what we know is not always the most optimal for a given problem.
 At the beginning of a project, that’s fine.
 But down the line, we’ll run into trouble.

 #### Two types of engineers